casillano/youtube-karaoke/README.md

 ![](karaoke2.gif)

-# How to Use
+# Introduction
-Paste a link to a youtube music video and this app will magically create a karaoke experience from it.
+This web app takes a youtube url and creates a karaoke experience from it.
+This is achieved using a variety of APIs to retrieve audio, lyrics, and align the lyrics with the audio.

+# Important Notes
 For the application to work properly, the title of the given youtube video must be in the form {Artist}-{Song_Name}.
 It's okay if there are extra bits as long as the main information is where it's supposed to be.\
 Examples:
 * Watsky-Ten Fingers